rabanti-github/PicoXLSX4j/README.md

 # What's new in version 2.x
 * Changed package structure to ch.rabanti.picoxlsx4j
-* Added maven support (available in maven central under ch.rabanti.picoxlsx4j)
+* Added Maven support (available in Maven Central under ch.rabanti.picoxlsx4j)
 * Complete replacement of the old style handling
 * Added more options to assign styles to cells
 * Added Shortner (property WS) to reduce the code overhead